 2. Use Audience Insights For Ideal Demographic

 Facebook allows you to send your message to a very specific demographic.
-Narrowing your target audience saves your money and decreases cost per lead.
-After all, there’s no point pitching basketballs to swimming fans.
+Narrowing your target audience saves your money and decreases the cost per lead.
+After all, there is no point pitching basketballs to swimming fans.
 If you’re new to Facebook advertising, it’s understandable you might not know much about your core audience.

 Audience Insights is an excellent tool to understand your target audience.

 Tie up your Facebook page with the Business Manager account and access Audience Insights in the planning section.
 Choose the ‘People connected to your Page’ option, select the Facebook page in the left-hand navigation, and access all the information you need about your current followers.

 Conversely, you can mention a competitor’s business in the interest list for your audience and gain useful insight right from the Facebook Ads Manager.

 3. Re-Target The Right Audience